 How to Plant and Grow Sweet Pea

 Plant Sweet Pea Seeds: Start seeds in winter or early spring, about 6 to 8 weeks before your last frost date.
-Prior to sowing, nick the outer seed coating with nail clippers to allow for faster hydration and improved germination.
+Prior to sowing, nick the outer seed coating with nail clippers or soak in water for 6 to 8 hours to allow for faster hydration and improved germination.
 Sow in 4 in. pots, using a seed starting mix, with 2 to 3 seeds per pot.
-Sow seeds ½ to 1 in. deep, keep out of direct sun until germination occurs.
+Sow seeds ½ to 1 in. deep, keep out of direct sun.
+Once germination occurs, provide direct light.
 With soil temperature kept at 55 to 65°F, germination is in 7 to 21 days.
 Thin seedlings down to 1 per container about 1 week after germination.
 Transplant into the garden once soil can be worked and seedlings have 2 to 3 sets of leaves.
 In mild climates, seeds can be directly sown in fall.
 Plants grow best with 6 to 12 in. spacing.

 Grow Sweet Peas: Full sun to part shade.
 Rich, moist, well-drained soil.
 Protect young seedlings from slugs, snails and birds.
 For fuller plants, pinch or cut back seedlings when there are 3 to 4 sets of leaves.
 To promote a longer bloom season, deadhead frequently.